-The Cris Jacobs Retreat for Future Songwriters
+The Cris Jacobs Retreat for Future Songwriters [final name tbd]

 Location: Manor Mill and Oldfields School

 Welcome to the inaugural retreat in two amazing historic locations in rural Baltimore County, all dedicated to the art of songwriting.
-This retreat is designed to be a low-key, but intensive day to give you confidence in your writing, build skills, and surround yourself with like-minded individuals who love music.
+This retreat is designed to be a low-key, but intensive weekend to give you confidence in your writing, build skills, and surround yourself with like-minded individuals who love music.
 Whether you're just starting your songwriting journey or looking to refine your existing skills, these tracks offer tailored learning experiences, culminating in a super fun musical show.

 Morning Sessions: Laying the Foundations & Sparking Inspiration